sssvip/blog-data/source/_posts/algorithm/fundamental/list/arraylist/MiniArrayList-indexTest.md

 #### c. indexTest() Run again

-checkout the modified code use the command as follow:
+checkout the modified code use the command as follows:
 ```java
 check out MiniArrayList_indexTest_fixed
 ```